Ars3n3-Lupin/windows_features/README.md

 # windows_features
 By this batchfile is possible to enabling or disabling windows features.
 It is important to launch it as administrator.
-Find a feature by menu which you want to launch and launch it.
+Find a feature listed in the menu.
+Choose one and enable or disable featrue.